 - explore feelings through play and children's books

 There are many ways to express feelings.
-Suggest journalling, writing letters, creating art, talking, play, music or being physical active.
+Suggest journalling, writing letters, creating art, talking, playing, making music, or being physical active.

 In addition to finding ways to expressing feelings, finding the WORDS to describe feelings can help to reduce related stress.

 In a healthy grieving process, it is suggested that a child preserve their memory of what they have lost (e.g. a person, pet, relationship, home) through stories, photographs and celebrations.

 It is common to see a delayed reaction to death and, particularly from young children, questions may arise for months, may be repeated over and over, and may sometimes appear insensitive.

 What, exactly, does happen in our hearts and bodies when we grieve?

 - a cortisol response (stress)

 - sleep distrubances

 - immune imbalances